CasperCBroeren/Sqruffle/readme.md

 For instance if we want to create a product with a expiration we can just add only that *feature*.
 If we want to add a product with PeriodiYield and expiration we can just add those *features*  all products are evenly possible and valid.
 If one of the products are in need of a new *feature* during their existince it can be applied and adjusted.
 This mitigates problems with clasical inheritance product solutions.

-With FeatureReactors we can react accordingly to event and match products with that feature
+With FeatureReactors we can react accordingly to event and match products with that feature.
+One design flaw is the not-so thight coupling between events and features.
+Also the AConsumerEventListener and its implementations should be better of with  maybe some code analyzer and fixer.
+This would be something as, if an event is referenced in a FeatureReactor, the ConsumerEventListener is created for that event